We love traveling light.

 Socks: 4-5 Pairs

-Socks are another things we don’t like to skimp on.
+Socks are other things we don’t like to skimp on.
 Just like underwear, the best socks are either made from special synthetic materials or lightweight merino wool (well, it’s usually a merino/synthetic blend).
 Synthetic is usually cheaper and more durable but merino has better odor protection but is more expensive.
 Avoid cotton.

 You could probably get away with around three pairs, but we prefer four or five pairs so we don’t have to worry about wearing dirty socks.
 Then again, I know people who wear a pair for about a week before washing (alternating days between wears).